Rairye/mnl-ws-norm/README.md

 # mnl-ws-norm
-Light-weight tool for normalizing whitespace and accurately tokenizing words.
+Light-weight tool for normalizing whitespace and accurately tokenizing words (no regex).
 Multiple natural languages supported.
 Useful for scrapping, machine learning, and data analysis.

 ## Installation